samuel-ward/graph-colouring-fsharp/README.md

 ### Random Colouring Algorithm

+The Random Colouring Algorithm shuffles all indices, using the Fisher-Yates shuffle algorithm in this case, to randomise the order in which the vertices are processed.

 #### Psuedo Code

 ```
+1. Randomly select first vertex and colour it with the lowest chromatic index
+2. For each remaining vertex (V-1) do the following:
+    a.
+Choose a vertex at random
+    b.
+Consider the lowest available chromatic index that is not present
+        on an adjacent vertex
+    c.
+If all adjacent vertices assign a new chromatic index
 ```

 ### Greedy Algorithm

-The Greedy Coloring Algorithm doesn't guarantee to use a the minimum number of colours, but it does gaurantee an upper bound on the number of colours - being `d+1` where `d` is the maximum degree of a vertex.
+The Greedy Colouring Algorithm doesn't guarantee to use a the minimum number of colours, but it does gaurantee an upper bound on the number of colours - being `d+1` where `d` is the maximum degree of a vertex.

 #### Psuedo Code

 ```
-1. Colour the first veretex with the first colour
+1. Colour the first veretex with the lowest chromatic index
-2. For each remaining vertex (V-1) do the following
+2. For each remaining vertex (V-1) do the following:
     a.
-Consider current vertex and colour it with the lowest numbered colour that hasn't been used on a previously coloured vertex adjacent to it.
-If all used colours appear on adjacent vertices, assign a new color
+Consider current vertex and assign the lowest chromatic index that hasn't been used on a previously coloured vertex adjacent to it.
+    b.
+If all used colours appear on adjacent vertices, assign a new chromatic index
 ```

 ## Running The Application